-We are part of a small but rapidly growing group of like-minded advocates who are committed to protecting, preserving and restoring our native fish.
+We are part of a small but rapidly growing group of like-minded advocates who are committed to protecting, preserving and restoring our wild native fish.
 That shared vision and the structure of our organization allows us to achieve consensus and act quickly and decisively to protect this invaluable and irreplaceable resource.

 Native Fish Coalition sees no issue as too big or too small, too easy or too challenging.
-Our approach is data-driven, and we plan to use information and education, habitat restoration and enhancement, reclamation and regulations to promote complete and long-term solutions.
+Our approach is data-driven, and we use information and education, research, habitat restoration and enhancement, reclamation and regulations to promote complete and long-term solutions.
 While concessions are sometimes necessary, we will not agree to ineffective or dangerous compromises, quick fixes or temporary solutions.
 We see education, hands-on work, funding of projects, negotiation, public advocacy and legislation as important tools for achieving our objectives.